daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ### How To Read Price With Or Without A Bias - April 29, 2024
 [How To Read Price With Or Without A Bias - April 29, 2024](https://www.youtube.com/watch?v=LpdFdIckXqo)

+In this lecture, ICT wanted to talk about an introduction over discussion of type reading.
+Goal is to teach how to determine a Bias.

+---

 First think to keep in mind is a Seasonal Tendency.

 We should understand in general on a high level where the Market is moving.